-- (Touch a part of the screen, and keep your finger in contact with the screen. - (The effect of this varies, depending on the app. - It's often the equivalent of a right mouse click on your computer, bringing up a context menu.
-In a tablet web browser, for example, it might be used to Open Link in New Tab and other options. - () On your Home screen, it can be used to move icons and widgets around.
-Tap and hold, then drag it to where you want it.
-It might be used for similar drag and drop operations in other apps.
+- Touch a part of the screen, and keep your finger in contact with the screen. - The effect of this varies, depending on the application. - It's often the equivalent of a right mouse click on your PC, bringing up a context menu.
+In a tablet web browser, for example, it might be used to Open Link in New Tab and other options. - On your Home screen, it can be used to move icons and widgets around.
+Tap and hold so that the icon appears to 'detach', then drag it to where you want it.
+It might be used for similar drag and drop operations in other applications.